-Gerber is not rated by JD Power, nor is its parent company, Western & Southern.
-However, Gerber receives strong ratings online for customer service and claims to be recommended by over 90% of reviewers.
+Gerber is not rated by J.D.
+Power, nor is its parent company, Western & Southern.
+However, Gerber receives strong ratings online for customer service.
+Reviewers on Gerber's website rate its various plans as follows:

 Financial Strength: Not Backed by Nestle

-Gerber has received an A-rating from AM Best, indicating that the company is relatively stable financially.
+Gerber has received an A (Excellent) rating from AM Best, indicating that the company is relatively stable financially.
 It’s worth noting that Gerber is owned by Western & Southern, which further adds to its financial strength.
-However, the company is not associated with Nestle, so customers can’t depend on the financial strength of the giant Swiss food company.
+However, the company is not associated with the Gerber food maker Nestle, so customers can’t depend on the financial strength of the giant Swiss food company.
 Still, the company has never defaulted on a payment.